-This instruction shows how you download and install QGIS as well as a add some necessary plugins to use in conjunction with exercises in Physical Geography.
-This is not a tutorial on how to use QGIS, nor an introduction to GIS, but will set you up to use QGIS for some specific purposes.
+This instruction shows how you download and install QGIS as well as add some necessary plugins to use in conjunction with the compendium Övningar i geomorfologi/Exercises in geomorphology.
+This is not a complete tutorial on how to use QGIS, nor an introduction to GIS, but will set you up to use QGIS for working with digital elevation model data.